enthought/edge-examples/native-app-flask-example/README.md

 Once the native application is spawned, the environment variable `JUPYTERHUB_SERVICE_URL` will be available.
 Application authors need to set the listening port and URL prefix of the application with values extracted from this variable.
-In this native app example, the binding information is provided to the [`wsgi` application](./src/wsgi.py#L43).
+See the [`ROUTING.md`](./ROUTING.md) for more details.

 ### Reporting server activities back to Edge: